 If the owner information hasn’t yet updated, go to the Prosecution History to see the status.
 It may take up to seven days to see an entry in the Prosecution History regarding the assignment.
 If an entry says "Ownership records not automatically updated," notify us in writing so that the records can be manually updated.
 The form you use depends on the status of your application:

-- If your trademark hasn't been published in the Trademark Official Gazette, use the TEAS Voluntary Amendment form.
+- If your trademark has not published in the Trademark Official Gazette, use the TEAS Voluntary Amendment form.

-- If your trademark has been published but hasn't been registered, use the TEAS Post-Publication Amendment form.
+- If your trademark has published but hasn't registered, use the TEAS Post-Publication Amendment form.

-- If your trademark has been registered, use the TEAS Section 7 Request form.
+- If your trademark has registered, use the TEAS Section 7 Request form.

 Updating your correspondence information

-Even if your ownership information is automatically updated in the Trademark database, you must ensure that your correspondence information including any attorney information is also updated.
+Even if your ownership information is automatically updated in the Trademark Status and Document Retrieval (TSDR) system, you must ensure that your correspondence information including any attorney information is also updated.
 To update your correspondence or any necessary attorney information, please file your request through the TEAS Change of Address or Representation (CAR) form.

 TMIN News Video 15: Assignments and Ownership Changes